Sanford I. Weill

 Sanford I. "Sandy" Weill (/waɪl/; born March 16, 1933) is an American banker, financier, and philanthropist.
-He is a former chief executive and chairman of Citigroup.
-He served in those positions from 1998 until October 1, 2003, and April 18, 2006, respectively.
+He is a former chief executive and chairman of Citigroup, from 1998 to October 2003, and April 2006, respectively.

 Early life and education

 Weill was born in the Bensonhurst section of Brooklyn, New York City, to Polish Jewish immigrants, Etta (Kalika) and Max Weill.
 He attended P.S.
 200 of the New York City Public Schools system for elementary school in his local neighborhood of Bensonhurst.
 He also attended Peekskill Military Academy in Peekskill, New York of Upstate New York, and then enrolled at Cornell University in Ithaca, New York, where he was active in the U.S. Air Force ROTC and Alpha Epsilon Pi fraternity.
 In 1955, Weill graduated with a Bachelor of Arts degree in government from Cornell.

 Weill's middle initial of "I" is not an abbreviation for anything.
 In 2002, he said:

 My mother wanted to name me after somebody whose name started with an "I", but she couldn't think of a name she liked.
 So she gave me the initial with the idea that after I was 21 I could choose whatever middle name I wanted.